ellerbrock/talis.github.io/topics/stack.md

 #### KeyValue store: Redis

 Redis is a key value store.
 It has extensive community and vendor support.
-TODO: more information

 #### Free text search: ElasticSearch